mitranim/mitranim.github.io/templates/posts/game-impressions-doom-2016.md

 * weapon mods
 * runes

 I don't really like the health and armor progressions.
 By the end, it doubles your health and triples the armor.
 It just boosts your numbers without changing how you play, exactly what I praise this game for _not_ doing much.
-It adds to the power creep, impeding the replayability of earlier missions.
+It adds to the power creep, widening the difficulty gap between the early and late missions and thus impeding replayability.
 The game could have been better without it.

 Utility systems is stuff like faster weapon swapping or becoming immune to barrel explosions.
 They don't affect the game much; barrel immunity is the only major effect.
 I'm guessing they added this to incentivize secret hunting.
 Fortunately, these upgrades don't increase your power much.
 They could be taken out of the game and nobody would notice.